-The Organization prepares its financial statements in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC), Accounting for Contributions Received and Made, and Financial Statements of Not-for-Profit Organizations.
-Financial Statements of Not-for-Profit Organizations, establishes standards for external financial reporting by not-for-profit organizations and requires that resources be classified for accounting and reporting purposes into three net asset categories.
-Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets depending on the nature of the restrictions.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.
-Accounting for Contributions Received and Made, requires that unconditional promises to give be recorded as receivables and revenue and requires the organization to distinguish between contributions received for each net asset category in accordance with donor-imposed restrictions.

-Accordingly, net assets of the Organization and changes therein are classified and reported as follows:
+The Organization prepares its financial statements in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC"), Accounting for Contributions Received and Made, and Presentation of Financial Statements of Not-for-Profit Entities.
+Presentation of Financial Statements of Not-for-Profit Entities establishes standards for external financial reporting by not-for-profit organizations and requires that resources be classified for accounting and reporting purposes into two net asset categories: net assets with donor restrictions and net assets without donor restrictions.
+Contributions that are restricted by the donor are reported as increases in net assets without donor restriction if the restrictions expire in the fiscal year in which the contributions are recognized.
+All other donor-restricted contributions are reported as increases in net assets with donor restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+In addition, the standard requires the presentation of qualitative information on how the Organization manages its liquid available resources and liquidity risks.
+Quantitative information that communicates the availability of a nonprofit's financial assets at the statement of financial position date to meet cash needs for general expenditures within one year is required to be presented on the face of the financial statement and/or in the notes to the financial statements.
+Accounting for Contributions Received and Made requires that unconditional promises to give be recorded as receivables and revenue and requires the organization to distinguish between contributions received for each net asset category in accordance with donor-imposed restrictions.
+Accordingly, the net assets and changes therein are classified and reported as follows:

-Unrestricted net assets are resources representing the portion of expendable funds available for support of the Organization's programs and activities.
+Net assets without donor restrictions are resources representing the portion of expendable funds available for support of the Organization's programs and general operations.
 These resources are not subject to donor-imposed stipulations.